AdminTurnedDevOps/ambient-mesh-lite-demo/multi-cluster/sampleapp-microdemo/setup.md

 kubectl --context $CLUSTER2 -n microapp label service frontend solo.io/service-scope=global --overwrite
 ```

+### Get service entries to see if apps are discoverable across clusters and can route traffic across clusters
 ```
 for context in $CLUSTER1 $CLUSTER2; do
   echo "Service entries and workload entries for cluster $context:"